markfussell/udarepo1_effective-guacamole/doc/unit_1_vc.md

 The voice track was mostly separate from the visuals so they could be easily recomposed.

-There are a few mis-spoken sections "add box" vs. "box add" that are obvious mistakes and would need to be re-recorded to be 'consistent'
+There are a few mis-spoken sections (e.g. "add box" vs. "box add") that are obvious mistakes and would need to be re-recorded to be 'consistent'

 For Part-2 there is not really enough time for a full screen cast, so sections have been elided with a visual transition.
 The fuller version is about three-five minutes longer and flows a bit better, but that was beyond the time limit.